 Dogs are allowed at the Mather Campground, Trailer Village and Desert View Campground, as long as they are kept on a leash.
 Enquire at the multiple lodges in the village for whether dogs are allowed, otherwise there are affordable pet-friendly hotels in Flagstaff and Williams.
 An additional option if you’re wanting to venture below the rim is the on-site kennel.

-The next day we ended up coming across a Bubble Tea cafe called Tap Tap Tea Bar which also allowed dogs and even gave her a doggy biscuit!
+The next day we ended up coming across a Bubble Tea cafe called Tap Tap Tea Bar.
+The cafe also allowed dogs and even gave her a doggy biscuit!
 They had board games to play while we enjoyed our bubble tea infused with oreos.
 Really cool spot!
-The weather turned rainy toward the end of our visit, and Sasha’s a little afraid of the rain, so we ended up taking a stroll in the local Lowe’s hardware.
-She got her exercise in while staying dry and my husband got to drool over all the tools he “needed” at the same time!
+The weather turned rainy toward the end of our visit.
+Since Sasha’s a little afraid of the rain, we ended up taking a stroll to the local Lowe’s hardware.
+She got her exercise in while staying dry and my husband got to drool over all the tools he “needed”!
 Safe to say that everybody was happy!

-Ocean Beach is a quirky little beach town just outside of San Diego California and a perfect place to travel with your dog.
-The coastal California weather is always perfect for your furry friends, but it’s the community spirit that sets Ocean Beach apart.
+Ocean Beach is a quirky little beach town just outside of San Diego California.
+And it’s a perfect place to travel with your dog.
+The coastal California weather is always perfect for your furry friends.
+But it’s the community spirit that sets Ocean Beach apart.

 Of course, what the doggiest place in this doggone town?
 Dog Beach – one of the first official leash-free beaches in the United States.
 You and your pup can run free in the sand and making new friends as you go.
 You can also try some uniquely social sports like dog surfing and even dog yoga!
 Why endure a holiday where dogs are merely tolerated when they are celebrated in Ocean Beach?